voitta-ai/voitta-silliness/RFC-6XX-human-in-the-loop.md

 # The 6xx (Human) Status Code Class

-## Human-In-The-Loop Semantics for the Agentic Web
+## Human-In-The-Loop (HITL) Error Class Semantics for the Agentic Web

 ### Status of This Memo